 Honor designations are not recorded on student transcripts prior to graduation from the college.

 On Honors Day each May, students are recognized in three categories: election to Phi Beta Kappa, special honors, and general honors by class.
-General honors include all full-time students who have a cumulative grade point average through Interim of the current academic year at the level of cum laude or above (see Honors).
+General honors include all currently enrolled degree-seeking students who have a cumulative grade point average through Interim of the current academic year at the level of cum laude or above (see Honors).

 Standards for election to Phi Beta Kappa and other honor societies are the prerogative of the honor societies, not the college.